wackoracoon/scriptsDomoticz/README.md

 setChauffageOn.py and setChauffageOff.py are used by a virtual button to set or disable timers for my on/off modules wireded on my radiators. setChauffageOn.py is called on "ON" action and the other on "OFF" action.

+airparif.py gets the air quality for today and tomorrow